Wedding band in Wiltshire perform in the Lake District

 We travelled up to Lancashire after our performance on Friday night in Brean.
 We wanted to do as much as the journey through the night as bank holiday traffic can be notoriously unpredictable.
 We arrived in Lancashire at 4:30am, staying at the Lowther residence, a temporary Zoots HQ for two nights.
 After a few hours kip and a hearty breakfast, we were on the road again, bound for Lake Windermere.

 We arrived at about 1pm and met with Charlotte from Karen Rhodes, a wedding and event company based in Cumbria.
 We arrived early to set up so the party could start as soon as the wedding breakfast had finished.
 We’d been in touch with Charlotte quite a lot over the past few months, arranging arrival times and a room for us to change in.
 Charlotte was brilliant and an absolute dream to liaise with.
-Charlotte and the team did an absolutely amazing job organising and running the day, it was spectacular (and the loos – wow, some of the nicest we’ve ever seen – check out the photos!).
+Charlotte and the team did an absolutely amazing job organising and running the day, it was spectacular (and the loos – wow, some of the nicest we’ve ever seen).
 It was so great to finally meet her in person, she was so friendly and her team looked after us so well – thank you!

 The area we were performing in was brilliant.
 We had loads of space and a huge stage to perform on.
 The ceiling was full of starlights which twinkled throughout the evening.
 We began setting up.
 We we’re particularly excited for a few reasons.
 We had our brand new HK Audio Speakers and a new Soundcraft mixing desk to try out as part of our set up.
 HK Audio are known for creating some of the best PA there is; we only like to use the best equipment; we were looking forward to try them out.
 (Thanks to James at DJ Kit for his help with purchasing them!).